-A trademark is a distinctive sign or symbol that is used to identify and distinguish the goods or services of one enterprise from those of other enterprises.
+A trademark is a distinctive sign or symbol that is used to identify and distinguish the goods or services of one enterprise from those of other enterprises35.
 Therefore, a trademark identifies the brand owner of a particular product or service.
-A trademark can be used under license of the https://www.wipo.int/trademarks/en/ trademark holder.
+A trademark can be used under license of the trademark holder.
 If that trademarked object is used, the distinctive ability to conjure up an image of a good quality object with that trademark may be diluted.
-However, if a sweater manufacturer's trademark is presented as being used on an object of that manufacturer, there should be no dilution because the trademark will continue to make people remember the manufacturer as a great sweater manufacturer [65].
+However, if a sweater manufacturer's trademark is presented as being used on an object of that manufacturer, there should be no dilution because the trademark will continue to make people remember the manufacturer as a great sweater manufacturer [32].
 A film producer asking an actor to wear a sweater bearing the trademark of the manufacturer may not need to pay the trademark holder.